thumbtack/star/README.md

 Pill used 11 times.
 ```

-Note: `star` is a symlink to `swift-type-adoption-reporter` for convenience.
-Use whichever name you prefer; they are identical.

 ### Options

 ```
-USAGE: star --components <components> --files <files> [--module <module name>] [--verbose]
+USAGE: star [--types <types> ...] [--module <module>] [--format <format>] [--files <files> ...] [--includeTypeInheritance] [--verbose]

 OPTIONS:
-  --components, -c   List of components on which to report --files, -f        Paths in which to look for Swift source --module, -m       Name of module containing components, to ensure members referenced by <module name>.<component name> are counted
+  -t, --types <types>     List of types on which to report -m, --module <module>   Name of module containing types, to ensure types referenced by <module name>.<type name> are counted
+  -f, --format <format>   Output format (humanReadable|json) (default: humanReadable) --files <files>         Paths in which to look for Swift source --includeTypeInheritance
-  --verbose, -v      If true, print additional information about source as it is parsed --help, -h         Display available options
+                          Include subclass and protocol conformance declarations in usage counts -v, --verbose           Print additional information about source as it is parsed -h, --help              Show help information.
 ```

 ## How it Works

 STAR uses [SwiftSyntax](https://github.com/apple/swift-syntax) to traverse the AST and find references to the specified identifiers.
-Since type information is not available at the AST level, usage reports may contain imperfect information when linking a reference to its identifier would require full type checking.
+Since STAR operates on the untyped AST, usage reports may contain imperfect information when linking a reference to its identifier would require full type checking.

 The reporter attempts to provide as useful information as possible, so some types of references are intentionally filtered out.
 For example, the line of code
 ```